Bob Vila’s 10 “Must Do” Projects for May

 1. Sharpen Mower Blades

-Not only does a sharp blade keep your mower in tip top shape, but it can actually improve the look of your lawn.
-Dull blades can tug and rip grass instead of trimming it gently.
-Lawn that looks ragged may mean it’s time to take the mower blade to the hardware store for a professional sharpening.
-If you choose to sharpen mower blades yourself, you’ll need a grinder and some thick work gloves.
+Not only does a sharp blade keep your lawn mower in tip-top shape, but doing so can actually improve your lawn’s appearance.
+Dull blades can tug and rip grass instead of trimming it cleanly.
+If your lawn looks ragged, it may mean it’s time to take the mower blade to the hardware store for a professional sharpening.
+If you choose to sharpen mower blades yourself, you’ll need a grinder and some thick work gloves, like the Ironclad Ranchworx work gloves, which are reinforced with Kevlar.

 3. Ready the Grill

-If your grill has been hibernating under the awning on the patio, pull it out and prep it for the season ahead!
-Check gas grills for any clogs or obstructions in the burner jets and ensure you have ample fuel.
+If your grill has been hibernating under the awning on the patio, pull it out and prep it for the busy season.
+Put in the work now and you can enjoy a spontaneous barbecue whenever the mood strikes you.
+Check gas grills for any clogs or obstructions in the burner jets and ensure you have ample propane on hand.
 If you own a charcoal grill, clean it of any ash and grease.
-Put in the work now and you can enjoy a spontaneous barbecue without any extra whenever the sun’s out.
+To de-gunk the grill top to bottom without inhaling noxious fumes, try the nontoxic and biodegradable CitruSafe Grill and Grate Cleaner.
+The made-in-the-USA spray was the top performer in our recent hands-on tests of the best grill cleaners.

 RELATED: How to Clean a Gas Grill